giovancombo/DLA-Labs/lab3/README.md

 Running the script will start running episodes using a pre-trained agent.
 Fantechi's clever implementation allows me to change mode from Training to Testing only by modifying the `TRAIN` flag at the top.

 Firstly, I train and save the trained agent using DQL setting `TRAIN = True`.
-I initially decide to train the agent for 2000 epochs, but soon I discover that the training is very slow, so I reduce the epochs to 1500 and 1000.
+I initially decide to train the agent for 2000 episodes, but soon I discover that the training is very slow, so I reduced them to 1000.

 Then, I run `main.py` again with `TRAIN = False` and the last saved checkpoint loaded to see how the agent performs.

+**RUNS**

+Qualitatively, it's possible to see that the agents looks like it has not learned so well to find the goal.
+Many times, the agent hits the walls or obstables without even trying to change direction, even just after the spawn.
+Some other times, the agent finds its way to the goal, until it stops right in front of it and changes direction.

 ---
 ## Exercise 3: Going Deeper

 ### Exercise 3.1: Solving the environment with `REINFORCE`

 REINFORCE is one of the first Policy Gradient DRL algorithms for training an agent.
 Since it is also one of the most simple ones, I decided not only to use professor Bagdanov's implementation of REINFORCE, but to implement my own version following a tutorial.

 **Note**: There is a *design flaw* in the environment implementation that will lead to strange (by explainable) behavior in agents trained with `REINFORCE`.
 See if you can figure it out and fix it.